lucachr/nitrogen/README.md

 nitrogen is a simple, self-contained, dependency manager for Go.

-It is a bash script made of less than 150 lines of code.
-Dependencies are listed in the same file of the dependency manager, so you need to distribute only one file and your users don't have to install other tools.
-Moreover, nitrogen leverages on the git and hg versioning systems, so you don't need to distribute the full dependecies tree with your package, the standard gopath mechanism just works well.
+It is a bash script made of less than 150 lines of code that you should distribute with your Go package.
+Nitrogen leverages on the git and hg versioning systems, so you don't need to distribute the full dependecies tree with your package, the standard gopath mechanism just works well.
 Currenlty, dependency packages with Git and Mercurial version control systems are supported.

 Warning
 --------